Skip to main content

 az network dns record-set txt list --zone-name preview.platform.hmcts.net -g reformmgmtrg --subscription Reform-CFT-Mgmt --query "[?contains(txtRecords[0].value[0], 'inactive')].[name]" -o tsv | xargs -I {} -n 1 -P 8 az network dns record-set txt delete --zone-name preview.platform.hmcts.net -g reformmgmtrg --subscription Reform-CFT-Mgmt --yes --name {}

-Once swap over is fully complete then delete the old cluster:
+Once the swap over is fully complete then you can delete the old cluster

 Perftest